Tornadoes of 2016: July 11–14 (Europe)

-July 17
+July 17 (United States)

 A small outbreak of tornadoes impacted Iowa, Illinois, Texas, and New Mexico.
 The most significant damage occurred in Iowa, where multiple towns sustained direct hits from tornadoes.
-Numerous trees were snapped and a co-op building was destroyed in the town of Andrew, Iowa as a result of an EF1 tornado.
+Numerous trees were snapped, and a co-op building was destroyed in the town of Andrew, Iowa as a result of an EF1 tornado.
 A destructive high-end EF2 tornado struck Vinton, causing major structural damage to homes and apartment buildings, snapping many trees and power poles, and severely damaging a ball field.
 Five people in Vinton were injured.
 Another EF2 tornado impacted the town of Walford, snapping trees, destroying one home and damaging the roofs of several others.
 No fatalities occurred as a result of the tornadoes.

 July 25–26 (South Africa)

-Several tornadoes were spotted on July 25 and July 26 across Gauteng province in South Africa.
+Several tornadoes were spotted on July 25–26 across Gauteng province in South Africa.
 The first was spotted in Randfontein on the West Rand of Johannesburg, where only minor damage was caused from trees being flattened, billboards pulled out of the ground and some roofs that were ripped off by strong winds.
 Another tornado swept through the East Rand in Tembisa and Kempton Park, northeast of O. R. Tambo International Airport.
 This tornado damaged the Tembisa Hospital as well as the Phumulani Mall in Tembisa.
 Approximately 20 people were injured and taken to nearby hospitals.
 No fatalities were reported.

 August

-There were 111 tornadoes reported in the United States in August, of which 90 were confirmed.
+August 7 (Canada)

+An extremely rare and weak EF0 tornado touched down in Grand Mira South, Nova Scotia, Canada.
+This was only the seventh confirmed tornado in Nova Scotia.